M.S. Admissions Frequently Asked Questions

 See Graduate Residency Credit in the Stanford buletin.

 No. The Department of Statistics does not offer an online M.S. degree.
-The department offers a few Statistics courses online through SCPD, many of which are offered in the summer only, the majority of courses can only be completed on-campus during normal business hours.
+The majority of courses in statistics and related courses that provide breadth to the degree can only be completed on-campus during normal business hours.
 Courses offered online are those listed on the SCPD website.

 Applicants who have already earned a graduate degree are advised to write a compelling statement of purpose describing your motivation for graduate study, future career plans and other relevant aspects of your background and interests.
 Ordinarily, the committee does not admit those who already hold graduate degrees, especially those in related fields.
 Applying to this program ought not to duplicate a degree you currently hold or are earning elsewhere.